FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/status.rst

       :height: 0.75in
       :align: left

-   Name:**Delete Button**
+   Name: **Delete Button**

-   Function: Click to delete the sub-item selected on the right
+   Function: Click to delete the selected sub-item on the right.

 .. note::
    .. image:: status/009.png